allegro/bigflow/docs/technologies.md

 #### Write truncate

-This method takes a SQL query, executes it, and saves a result into a specified table.
+The `write_truncate` method takes a SQL query, executes it, and saves a result into a specified table.

 ```python
 dataset.write_truncate('target_table', '''